JorgePe/EV3-Pybricks-Messaging/README.md

 	cmd <ogf> <ocf> [parameters]
 ```

-So to set LE Advertising Parameters for the Pybricks specs:
+So to set LE Advertising Parameters for the Pybricks specs we use
+OGF 0x08 and OCF 0x0006:

 ```
 hcitool -i hci1 cmd 0x08 0x0006 A0 00 A0 00 03 00 00 00 00 00 00 00 00 07 02